- Find Help

 This environment requires that you be fully capable of meeting all of your daily living needs (i.e. cooking, cleaning, shopping, basic hygiene, etc.) on your own or with minimal assistance.
 This option is also available to individuals that have immediate family, such as a spouse or child, that can offer daily assistance as needed.
 Of course there is also a possibility of either hiring a home aide or having a live-in companion.
 However, this option will raise additional financial concerns if you are not eligible for financial assistance.
 If you would like to learn more about hiring a home health aide, visit New Horizons Un-Limited: Guide to Searching for and Selecting a Home Health Aide.

 Home ownership is most suitable for those with steady employment and/or disability benefits, therefore providing a steady, reliable income.
-It is very important to consider all of the costs involved.
+It is very important to consider all the costs involved.
 While a few are mentioned above, this list is not exhaustive; there are many "hidden" costs you must take into account.
 There is a possibility however, to save on the price of the home itself, through Housing and Urban Development (HUD).
-HUD offers homes, which have been foreclosed on, to low and moderately low income individuals.
+HUD offers homes, which have been foreclosed on, low and moderately low income individuals.
 Many HUD homes are sold as is.
 This means that the home may require extensive repairs; repairs that you must finance.
 They also may not be located in the safest areas.
 This is not to say that you cannot find a beautiful home in a nice area, but you do want to make certain you research thoroughly.
 For more information on HUD homes, you can visit Housing and Urban Development: How to buy a HUD home.

 If you feel owning your own home is indeed the most suitable living environment, you can continue your research by visiting Housing and Urban Development (HUD): People with Disabilities or Housing and Urban Development (HUD): Buying a Home.
 Both sections offer valuable information regarding searching for and purchasing a home.